Here is me decoding your CID produced by Kubo:

 Sadly no intresting difference.

-will show us the raw binary representation and not something being ran through a schema:
+So we have to go deeper, using protoscope will show us the raw binary representation and not something being ran through a schema:

-Here is the Kubo CID through protoscope
+Here is the Kubo CID through protoscope:

 $ ipfs block get bafybeibawqusphaqfn7c7b5hsr4wgmxud7qfhnmd2ntco7oqjnvmg5njfa | protoscope